-D.3.4 Establish satellite meeting location and information hubs

-With students within the target area attending 62 different schools, and the zoned middle and high schools being located outside the target area, parents already face obstacles in attending meetings and events due to proximity, without taking into account further barriers faced with transportation.
-Acknowledging these obstacles, the Education Work Group identified the need to partner with MNPS to establish satellite meetings.
+Support and incentives to assist in establishing other school-based clubs or a community-based club 3.4 Establish satellite meeting location and information hubs With students within the target area attending 62 different schools, and the zoned middle and high schools being located outside the target area, parents already face obstacles in attending meetings and events due to proximity, without taking into account further barriers faced with transportation.
+Acknowledging these obstacles, the education Work Group identified the need to partner with MNPS to establish satellite meetings.
 Working with the MNPS Community Liaison Coordinator, this project looks to bring those critical school meetings to the residents, as opposed to attempting to get residents to the schools.
 Utilizing neighborhood institutions, like the public library and neighborhood community center, as hubs of information for students and parents, the liaison would work to host quarterly meetings for the zoned public schools as well as utilize these locations to post flyers and provide critical updates and reminders that may be missed if only hosted and/or posted at the school.
+Implementation Lead: